Bachelor of Fine Arts in Communication Design

 Degree Requirements

-The BA in Graphic Design degree requirements, course sequencing, and course descriptions are listed under the undergraduate catalog.
+The BFA in Communication Design degree requirements, course sequencing, and course descriptions are listed under the undergraduate catalog.
 The link below will direct you to the program's catalog information.

 Required Portfolio Reviews

-The BA in Graphic Design degree does not have a first year entrance portfolio review for admission.
-Students in the Graphic Design program will undergo two formal portfolio and performance reviews, the Lower Level Review (LL Review) and the Upper Level Review (UL Review), which occur in the Spring of the 1st and 2nd years.
-Faculty use the portfolio reviews to measure each student's creative potential, motivation, academic achievement, design skill sets, and communication abilities and to determine the student's advancement in the Graphic Design program.
+The BFA in Communication Design degree does not have a first year entrance portfolio review for admission.
+Students in the Communication Design program will undergo two formal portfolio and performance reviews, the Lower Level Review (LL Review) and the Upper Level Review (UL Review), which occur in the Spring of the 1st and 2nd years.
+Faculty use the portfolio reviews to measure each student's creative potential, motivation, academic achievement, design skill sets, and communication abilities, and to determine the student's advancement in the Graphic Design program.

-Students are eligible for the LL Review after successfully completing GRDS 1301 and GRDS 1302.
-Applicants must submit a portfolio and pass the LL Review to continue to the 2nd year of the Graphic Design courses.
+Students are eligible for the LL Review after successfully completing CDES 1300 and CDES 1301.
+Applicants must submit a portfolio and pass the LL Review to continue to the 2nd year of the Communication Design courses.
 Accepted students will be strongly encouraged to have a laptop capable of running the Adobe Creative Suite.
-Students who do not pass the LL Review cannot register for second-year GRDS courses and may be advised to repeat prescribed first year GRDS courses.
+Students who do not pass the LL Review cannot register for second-year CDES courses and may be advised to repeat prescribed first year CDES courses.
 Applicants who intend to reapply to the LL Review will be allowed only one additional attempt by resubmitting their revised portfolio the following Spring.
 Students eligible for the UL Review must submit a portfolio at the end of their 2nd year in the program.
 Students must pass the UL Review to advance to the 3rd and 4th year Communication Design courses.

 View our Alumni Spotlight Page